Inthememory/memory-tech-challenge/README.md

 🎁 **Bonus points for:**

-* Writing tests (well, we did say "production-ready")
+* Tests (well, we did say "production-ready")
 * Applying OOP best practices
-* Compute the evolution of each metric based on past year performance
+* Add a second primary dimension `year` (as a select) and display the evolution from N-1 on each metric

 ## How to hand in the test